dave-eska/Kookies-old-/README.md

 * Maps are also defined inside res/maps. ( But I haven't Found A Way To Load Different Maps WIthout Re-Compiling ).

+* Entitiy is a base class and is easily extendable (Easy to make new type of entity).

 * Tiles:

     * Seed Tile -> Can grow, Can be picked up.

     * Transition Tile -> Can change the current level.

+* Entity:

+    * Cat -> Can follow you with x amount of speed

+    * NPC -> Have the ability to make conversation with NPC.
+The text can be edited without re-compiling.

 ## Hint For Modders :